-Have you ever been stuck in a painful conversation with your partner?
+Have you ever been stuck in a painful conversation with a family member or coworker?
 You just can’t seem to understand each other?
-Instead of blaming or withdrawing, use this simple road map to move into a deep emotional connection.
+I know how frustrating and hurtful that can be.

-Journal your answers before you talk to your partner.
-After you develop mastery with these skills, you will be able to talk with your partner without journaling.
+Reflect on a recent conflict.
+I recommend that you journal your answers to the following questions before you talk to your partner.
+After you’ve done this exercise several times and you’ve developed mastery with these skills, you will be able to talk with your partner without journaling.

 1) What was your trigger?
 What about your partner’s behavior provoked your reactive emotions?
 Was it tone of voice, loudness, or facial expressions?
 What words were said, or not said, that you reacted to?
 Be specific.